Pull to refresh

 Johnson & Johnson spun off its consumer health division as Kenvue in May 2023, creating the world's largest pure-play consumer health company.
-Less than three years later, shareholders of both Kimberly-Clark and Kenvue have overwhelmingly approved a $48.7 billion acquisition that will absorb Kenvue into the Kleenex and Huggies maker—with 96% of Kimberly-Clark shares and 99% of Kenvue shares voting in favor.
-On January 30, 2026, The Lancet published a comprehensive study finding no evidence linking acetaminophen use during pregnancy to autism, directly contradicting concerns raised by the Trump administration that had sent Kenvue's stock tumbling in late 2025.
+In less than three years, Kimberly-Clark and Kenvue shareholders approved a $48.7 billion acquisition absorbing Kenvue into Kimberly-Clark, the Kleenex and Huggies maker—with 96% and 99% voting in favor.
+On January 30, 2026, The Lancet published a study finding no evidence linking acetaminophen use during pregnancy to autism, contradicting Trump administration concerns that sent Kenvue's stock tumbling in late 2025.

 Andrew Mellon